awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 The Amazon DNS server in your VPC is used to resolve the DNS domain names that you specify in a private hosted zone in Route 53\.
 For more information about private hosted zones, see [Working with Private Hosted Zones](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html) in the *Amazon Route 53 Developer Guide*\.

 Services that use the Hadoop framework, such as Amazon EMR, require instances to resolve their own fully qualified domain names \(FQDN\)\.
 In such cases, DNS resolution can fail if the `domain-name-servers` option is set to a custom value\.
 To ensure proper DNS resolution, consider adding a conditional forwarder on your DNS server to forward queries for the domain `region-name.compute.internal` to the Amazon DNS server\.
-For more information about launching an Amazon EMR cluster into a VPC, see [Setting Up a VPC to Host Clusters](http://docs.aws.amazon.com/emr/latest/DeveloperGuide/emr-plan-vpc-subnet.html#emr-vpc-host-job-flows) in the *Amazon EMR Developer Guide*\.
+For more information, see [Setting Up a VPC to Host Clusters](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-vpc-host-job-flows.html) in the *Amazon EMR Management Guide*\.

 **Note**
  You can use the Amazon DNS server IP address 169\.254\.169\.253, though some servers don't allow its use\.
 Windows Server 2008, for example, disallows the use of a DNS server located in the 169\.254\.x\.x network range\.